Reubina/GaryGPT/README.md

 # GaryGPT
 ## A simple Gemini-based general-purpose chatbot
 GaryGPT is a simple chatbot that uses the Gemini Pro 1.0 model to generate responses to user input.
 It is designed to be easy to use and easy to modify.
-GaryGPT is written in Python and uses the non-public Google Gemini API.
+GaryGPT is written in HTML/JS and uses the non-public Google Gemini API.
 GaryGPT is a work in progress and is not yet ready for production use.
 It is intended for educational and experimental purposes only.
 ## Installation
 ### Requirements
 - Node.js 20.0.0 or later